mnl-lab/Web2-projects_ManalZaidi/spotify/README.md

 A feature-rich Spotify client built with Nuxt 3 that allows users to explore their music, manage playlists, and enjoy a seamless music discovery experience.

-important side note: for correction purposes, please email me or send me a message to add your spotify account in the authorized users because not everyone is allowed to log in because of the API's developement mode, thanks for undrestanding.
+⚠️**important side note:** for correction purposes, please email me or send me a message to add your spotify account in the authorized users because not everyone is allowed to log in because of the API's developement mode, thanks for undrestanding.

 ## ✨ Features